asesubmission/mt4videogames/README.md

 The script walks every subfolder in `Games_json/`, reads `gt.json`, and downloads the video as `video.mp4` in the same folder.
 It automatically handles YouTube (with segment timestamps), Reddit post URLs, direct `v.redd.it` links, and imgur URLs.
 Already-downloaded clips are skipped.

-**Note:** YouTube requires browser cookies to avoid HTTP 403 errors — use `--cookies-from-browser` with your browser name (chrome, firefox, safari, edge).
+> **Note:** YouTube requires browser cookies to avoid HTTP 403 errors — use `--cookies-from-browser` with your browser name (chrome, firefox, safari, edge).
 Some Reddit video links may have expired since data collection; this is a known limitation of the GamePhysics dataset.
-The script reports failed downloads at the end.

 ---

-## Reproducing Results
+## 🔬 Reproducing Results

-### From pre-computed data (fastest)
+### 📊 From pre-computed data (fastest)

 All experiment outputs are included in `Raw Data/`.
 The 18 CSVs contain per-clip VLM predictions with Claude Sonnet 4 matcher verdicts.
 The 12 JSON summaries contain all aggregate metrics reported in the paper.